bethgelab/model-vs-human/README.md

 # modelvshuman: Does your model generalise better than humans?

-``modelvshuman`` is a Python library to benchmark the gap between human and machine vision.
+``modelvshuman`` is a Python toolbox to benchmark the gap between human and machine vision.
 Using this library, both PyTorch and TensorFlow models can be evaluated on 17 out-of-distribution datasets with high-quality human comparison data.

 ## :trophy: Benchmark